brainboxdotcc/DPP/docpages/04_advanced_reference.md

+# Advanced Reference

+* \subpage clusters-shards-guilds "Clusters, Shards and Guilds"
+* \subpage thread-model "Thread Model"

-# Clusters, Shards and Guilds
+\page clusters-shards-guilds Clusters, Shards and Guilds

 D++ takes a three-tiered highly scalable approach to bots, with three levels known as Clusters, Shards and Guilds as documented below.